Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Rylee read the letter twice more before she put it back down and remembered her bagel

-He was right---Nobody was daring to relax at the moment.
+He was right - Nobody was daring to relax at the moment.
 AEC were constantly sending out updates, Brigadier-General Stewart’s schedule was absolutely packed with keeping the 946th at a keen razor’s edge, and it was anybody’s guess how Miller had avoided a nervous breakdown in his constant shuttling back and forth between Earth and Cimbrean.
 A Cimbrean day was four hours longer than a Terran one, which meant he was perpetually suffering from a kind of interstellar jet lag.

 That kind of prolonged stress could be devastating if left to fester, even if individuals could hack it.
 Something was going to have to give, and *soon.*